Rofecoxib: Withdrawal

 As a result of the findings of its own APPROVe study, Merck publicly announced its voluntary withdrawal of the drug from the market worldwide on September 30, 2004.

-In addition to its own studies, on September 23, 2004, Merck apparently received information about new research by the FDA that supported previous findings of increased risk of heart attack among rofecoxib users (Grassley, 2004).
+In addition to its own studies, on September 23, 2004, Merck apparently received information about new research by the FDA that supported previous findings of increased risk of heart attack among rofecoxib users.
 One FDA analyst estimated that, based upon his mathematical model, Vioxx may have caused between 88,000 and 139,000 heart attacks, 30 to 40 percent of which were probably fatal, in the five years the drug was on the market.
 Senior FDA officials were quick to note, however, that this estimate was based solely on a mathematical model, and must be interpreted with caution.
-His analysis only concerned Americans.
+Furthermore, his analysis only concerned Americans.

-On November 5, 2004, the medical journal The Lancet published a meta-analysis of the available studies on the safety of rofecoxib (Jüni et al., 2004).
+On November 5, 2004, the medical journal The Lancet published a meta-analysis of the available studies on the safety of rofecoxib.
 The authors concluded that, owing to the known cardiovascular risk, rofecoxib should have been withdrawn several years earlier.
 The Lancet published an editorial which condemned both Merck and the FDA for the continued availability of rofecoxib from 2000 until the recall.
 Merck responded by issuing a rebuttal of the Jüni et al. meta-analysis that noted that Jüni omitted several studies that showed no increased cardiovascular risk.